 It’s a tough task to find a kid who doesn’t love ice cream, so this one is a definite winner.
 See if any ice cream shops in your area run “make-your-own-sundae” birthday parties.
 The children will love being creative with their sundaes almost as much as they’ll love eating them!

 Zoos and farms

-If you have an animal lover on your hands, a zoo or local farm will be the birthday party of her dreams.
+If you have an animal lover on your hands, a zoo or local farm will be the birthday party of their dreams.
 The kids will get to monkey around for an hour or so, checking out their favorite animals while also learning a lot of really interesting information about animal habitats and behaviors.

 Your local museum might be the right pick for your inquisitive kid.
 The Berkshire Museum in Massachusetts offers packages based on your child’s interests, such as Aquarium Adventures and Kitchen Kaboom, while some museums, such as the Discovery Museum in Bridgeport, Connecticut, focus on STEM-based parties that encourage exploration and experimentation.
 Get in touch with a few museums near you and see what they have to offer.
 Some will even provide themed goody bags!

 If your child was a fall baby, you might want to consider something seasonal, like apple picking.
 Kids this age will love picking their own apples (and maybe even a pumpkin), and many of the farms have a small petting zoo where the children can interact with farm animals.

 Ice skating rinks will book birthday parties year-round.
 They are the perfect seasonal pick for winter babies, and they’re also a great way to give kids a cool break from the heat in the dead of summer.
 Most rinks will provide a “party room” for pizza and cake after the kids are done skating.